 - In February 2010, customers alleged that Jeffrey Labelle had breached his fiduciary duty, recommended unsuitable investments, and made material misrepresentations in the sale of private REITs and private preferred stock of an oil and gas corporation.
 This case was settled for $62,000 in damages.

 - In April 2019, a customer alleged that Labelle had recommended unsuitable investments, breached his fiduciary duty, and managed his account negligently.
-This case is currently pending, and the customer is seeking $110,000 in damages.
+This case was settled for $25,000 in damages.

 - In February 2020, a customer alleged that Labelle had recommended unsuitable investments, breached his fiduciary duty, and managed her account negligently.
-This case is currently pending, and the customer is seeking $250,000 in damages.
+This case was settled for $60,000 in damages.